-The control's CPU module communication ports are configurable for RS-232, RS-422 or RS-485 communications.
+The control's CPU module communication ports are configured for RS-232 communications only.
 RS-232 communications is limited to a distance of 50 feet.
-In cases where a device which is being interfaced to is located a distance of greater than 50 feet from the control, it is recommended that RS-422 or RS-485 be used.
+In cases where a device which is being interfaced to is located a distance of greater than 50 feet from the control, it is recommended that an RS-232-to-RS-422 converter, RS-232-to-RS-485 converter, or a Woodward SIO Module be used.